johndah/Robot-Interface/README.md

 # Robot-Interface
 An android application to send linear and angular velocities to a simple robot, i.e. Raspberry Pi mounted with motors and wheels.

-The virtual joystick is based from https://github.com/controlwear/virtual-joystick-android, which is very nicely done!
+The virtual joystick is from https://github.com/controlwear/virtual-joystick-android, which is very nicely done!